 Toppings are a great way to easily add extra calories to a dish or snack without realising you have!

-These options will add extra flavour and calories and are a rich source of good fats that are essential for heart health and help lower cholesterol.
+These options will add extra flavour, plus calories, and are rich sources of good fats, essential for heart health and they help lower cholesterol.
 Nuts and seeds are also rich in vitamin E, an antioxidant that helps protect our cells from oxidative damage and maintains healthy skin and eyes.

 Tip!
-For more nutritious toppings, try freshly dried or stewed fruit, flaked almonds, chia seeds, sliced egg and plain Greek yogurt.
+For more nutritious toppings, try nuts, seeds, freshly dried or stewed fruit, sliced egg and plain Greek yogurt.

 Get creative!
 Forget the spread – try avocado, houmous and no-added-sugar peanut butter (or any other nut butter you fancy – there are lots on the market!) instead.
 These are great toppings for toast or as an addition to a sandwich to add both extra moisture and nutrient-rich energy.
 Avocados, houmous and nut butter, are creamy to taste, high in calories, low in sugar and a rich source of heart-healthy monounsaturated fat.
-Half an avocado also counts toward one of your 5-a-day!
+Opting for an avocado will boost your 5-a-day intake too!

-I mentioned getting three portions of dairy food a day (or calcium-fortified dairy alternatives) in point 1 about getting the basics of your diet right.
-This is to reiterate the point – if milk is a part of your usual diet (or dairy alternatives such as soy, rice, nut and oat milk), swap to whole, full-fat varieties until you have reached your goal weight.
+I mentioned getting three portions of dairy food per day (or calcium-fortified dairy alternatives) to get the basics of your diet right.
+This is to reiterate the point – if milk is a part of your usual diet (or dairy alternatives such as soy, rice, nut and oat milk), try swapping to whole, full-fat varieties until you have reached your goal weight.
+As mentioned, just keep an eye on your total saturated fat intake as these full-fat versions are much higher in saturated fat.

 By this, I mean think carefully about the combos of food you are eating and max the nutrients in one meal sitting!